Reversing quantum dynamics with near-optimal quantum and classical fidelity: The reversal operation

-\prlsection{The reversal operation} We motivate the definition of the near-optimal reversal operation $\rar$ by considering operations $\ca$ that are perfectly reversible on a ``code'' subspace $C$.
-Let $P_C$ be the projector onto $C$.
-Perfectly reversible operations have a decomposition $A_i$ for which $A_i P_C = \sqrt{p_i}W_i$, where the $W_i$ are partial isometries from $C$ into orthogonal subspaces, which means that $W_i^\dagger W_j = \delta_{ij} P_C$\cite{Knill97a,Nielsen98a}.
-Without loss of generality, assume that the ranges of the $W_i$ span the state space.
-The reversal operation has a decomposition consisting of the operators $W_i^{\dagger} = P_C {A}_i^\dagger/\sqrt{p_i}$.
-This resembles the adjoint (defined using the Hilbert-Schmidt inner product $(A,B) := \tr A^\dagger B$ on operators) $\ca^\dagger_C$ of the restriction $\ca_C$ of $\ca$ to $C$, which is given by $\ca_C^\dagger \sim\{P_C A_i^\dagger\}=\{\sqrt{p_i}W_i^{\dagger}\}$.
-The $\sqrt{p_i}$ need to be removed to ensure that the reversal operation is trace preserving.
-The general definition of $\rar$ is also based on the adjoint, suitably corrected to ensure that it is trace preserving (and continuous in the density operator):
+We motivate the definition of the near-optimal reversal operation \(\mathcal{R}_{\mathcal{A},\rho}\) by considering operations \(\mathcal{A}\) that are perfectly reversible on a ``code'' subspace \(C\).
+Let \(P_{C}\) be the projector onto \(C\).
+Perfectly reversible operations have a decomposition \(A_{i}\) for which \(A_{i}P_{C}=\sqrt{p_{i}}W_{i}\) for some probabilities \(p_{i}\), where the \(W_{i}\) are isometries from \(C\) into orthogonal subspaces, which means that \(W_{i}^{\dagger}W_{j}=\delta_{ij}P_{C}\)~\cite{KnillLaflamme1997,Nielsen1998}.
+Intuitively, this means that as far as its action on the code subspace is concerned, the operation just maps the state isometrically into one of a set of mutually orthogonal subspaces.
+Without loss of generality, assume that the ranges of the \(W_{i}\) together span the state space.
+The reversal operation has a decomposition consisting of the operators \(W_{i}^{\dagger}=P_{C}A_{i}^{\dagger}/\sqrt{p_{i}}\).
+Intuitively, it may be thought of as measurement of which of the subspaces the state was mapped isometrically to, followed by the inverse of that isometry to put it correctly back into the code space.
+This resembles the adjoint of the restriction \(\mathcal{A}_{C}\) of \(\mathcal{A}\) to \(C\) with respect to the Hilbert-Schmidt inner product \((A,B)=\tr A^{\dagger}B\), which is given by \(\mathcal{A}_{C}^{\dagger}\sim\{P_{C}A_{i}^{\dagger}\}_{i}\).
+To get the reversal operation, the \(\sqrt{p_{i}}\) need to be cancelled, which also makes the operation trace preserving.
+The general definition of the reversal operation \(\mathcal{R}_{\mathcal{A},\rho}\) is also based on the adjoint, suitably corrected to ensure that it is trace preserving.
+The reversal operation is defined as

-This agrees with the reversal operation for codes given earlier, using the uniform input state $\rho=P_C/\tr P_C$.
+where we assume that \(\mathcal{A}(\rho)\) has full support.
+In our analyses, the orthogonal complement of the support of \(\mathcal{A}(\rho)\) contributes nothing, so there is no loss of generality in making this assumption.
+If we apply this definition to an operation \(\mathcal{A}\) that is perfectly reversible on a code, using as our input \(\rho\) any state with support the code, it can be verified that this definition matches the reversal operation for codes described previously.